An Idiot’s Guide To Sologamy

 Love or hate sologamy, it seems to capture the public imagination, begging a variety of glib questions that people can’t wait to ask: ‘Does that mean if you don’t get on you’ll have to divorce yourself?’, ‘If you sleep with someone else, is it a threesome’ and, my favourite, ‘So you don’t have much trouble in the bedroom then?’, which prompted me to inadvertently refer to masturbation during my interview on This Morning.
 Soz Eamonn and Ruth, you asked for it!

-This month, I’ve had a fresh wave of media interest which is great, I’m always happy to chat about my own experience of self-marriage.
+Recently, I’ve had a fresh wave of media interest which is great, I’m always happy to chat about my own experience of self-marriage.
 My wedding in May 2015 was one of the best days of my life and I’d encourage anyone to marry themselves as it can only be a positive act.
-I wasn’t prepared, however, for a bizarrely aggressive interview on live radio last week.
-The female presenter seemed to be personally offended by sologamy and interrupted my attempt at explanation so I thought I’d get a few things straight in this helpful guide below.
+Sometimes. however, people interviewing me on the subject seem bizarrely aggressive – as if personally offended by sologamy.
+I thought I’d get a few things straight in this helpful guide below.
 If there’s something I haven’t covered please do get in touch.

 An Idiot’s Guide To Sologamy

 What is sologamy?